JordanSpencerWu/old-website/_posts/blog/2016/2016-10-26-new-react-docs.md

 <div id="root"></div>

 The react team did a great job in making this tutorial!
 I remember learning React.js a year ago and it took me awhile to learn about lifting states up.
 We lift states up so only one component stores the states, so there is only one source of truth.
 This will make it easier to understand how everything works and how we pass props into dumb components.
 The dumb components are __stateless functional components__!
-A lot has changed over a year, the most significant changed is ES6 has made using React a lot easier and more readable!
+A lot has changed over a year, the most significant changed is ES6 has made using React more readable and maintainable!

 ##### Bonus!!